List of Hillsong worship leaders: Taya Smith

 Smith has been at Hillsong since the late 2000s to early 2010s.
-She started on Hillsong's youth band Hillsong Young & Free then she went on to sing on some Hillsong United albums and some Hillsong Worship albums.
+She started on Hillsong's youth band Hillsong Young & Free; then, she went on to sing on some Hillsong United albums and some Hillsong Worship albums.

+As of September 2023 Smith is no longer a member of Hillsong church.

 Reuben Morgan

 Morgan serves as Hillsong's worship pastor, replacing Darlene Zschech in 2008.
-Originally, alongside Marty Sampson, he was asked by Zschech to start a youth worship band for the church which is now known as Hillsong United.
-He has written the majority of Hillsong's newer songs and is also the Worship Pastor at Hillsong London.
+Originally, alongside Marty Sampson, he was asked by Zschech to start a youth worship band for the church, which is now known as Hillsong United.
+He has written the majority of Hillsong's newer songs and is also the worship pastor at Hillsong London.

 Joel Houston

 Houston is one of the worship leaders at Hillsong.
-He is the eldest son of Hillsong's Global Senior Pastors Brian & Bobbie Houston, and has been writing songs for Hillsong for many years.
-Originally he was a guitar player for Hillsong United and soon became United's Worship Leader after Reuben Morgan & Marty Sampson joined the main Hillsong Band.
-Joel currently serves as Hillsong's Creative Director and is currently the Co-Lead Pastor of Hillsong New York City when it opened in October 2010.
+He is the eldest son of former Hillsong's Global Senior Pastors Brian and Bobbie Houston, and has been writing songs for Hillsong for many years.
+Originally he was a guitar player for Hillsong United and soon became United's Worship Leader after Reuben Morgan and Marty Sampson joined the main Hillsong Band.
+Houston currently serves as Hillsong's Creative Director and was the co-lead pastor of Hillsong New York City when it opened in October 2010.